Our Targets

 - Develop recycled material options for leather, rubber, cotton and polyurethane

-Ensuring 90% of our products contain more sustainable materials and components.
+Ensuring 90% of our products contain more recycled and/or certified materials and components.

 Status: